iinsertNameHere/catnap-docs/docs/src/Setup/Usage.md

 ```bash
 $ catnip -v
 ```
-This will show the commit hash your version of catnip is build on.
+This will show the commit hash your version of catnip is built on.

 ## Get a list of arguments:
 ```bash